-GOP leaders lean toward adding mandate repeal to tax bill
+Individual mandate repeal to be included in Senate's tax bill

 Sen. Rand Paul announced earlier Tuesday he planned to offer an amendment to the Senate tax bill to repeal the individual mandate that requires individuals to have health insurance or face a fine.
 President Donald Trump has also endorsed repealing the individual mandate as part of the tax bill.

-Despite Trump's support for the idea, GOP leaders in both chambers are wary of bringing what has been a toxic debate over health care into the tax overhaul process.
+Despite Trump's support for the idea, GOP leaders in both chambers have been wary of bringing what has been a toxic debate over health care into the tax overhaul process.
 The Congressional Budget Office has estimated that repealing the individual mandate could give tax writers an additional $338 billion to reduce taxes over the next decade.
 The CBO also projects a mandate repeal would lead to 13 million fewer people with health insurance -- a key Democratic attack line during the health care debate.

 Sen. Susan Collins, a Republican from Maine, told reporters on Tuesday afternoon she has concerns about repealing the individual mandate in the tax bill.